ebbot-ai/ebbot_flutter_ui/docs/configuration.md

         Opacity(opacity: 0.5, child: Image.asset("assets/sunglasses.png"));

   var chat = EbbotChatBuilder()
-        .showContextMenu(true) // Disable this if you want to use the apiController instead .rating(rating)
+        .rating(rating)
         .ratingSelected(ratingSelected).build();
   var someChatId = ""; // Provide your chatId here, it can be obtained from the onSessionData callback